-If you’ve ever wanted to buy an Instant Pot but are afraid of wasting money, or if you’ve had one sitting in its box for months–this post it for you!
-These five must-know tips will help you overcome your fears, and teach you all you need to know to get started.
+If you’ve ever wanted to buy an Instant Pot but are afraid of wasting money, or if you’ve had one sitting in its box for months–this post is for you!
+These five must-know Instant Pot tips will help you overcome your fears, and teach you all you need to know to get started.

 Note: This post includes affiliate links to the products discussed, but always feel free to shop around for the best deals.
 See my disclosure to learn more.

 The Instant Pot.
 It’s been the must-have cooking appliance for the past several years.
 Foodies sing its praises.
 Stores put it on their front page ads.

 But, have you ever wondered, is it really as great as everybody says?